Amodal Intra-class Instance Segmentation: Synthetic Datasets and Benchmark: Experiments

 We present a qualitative comparison of existing instance segmentation methods on an Intra-AFruit test image with severe intra-class occlusion in Fig.~\ref{visual comparison}.
 In the top example, PLIn predicts more reasonable bounding boxes and shapes for the two instances at the top of the image, despite being heavily occluded from each other.
 In the bottom example, PLIn predicts more reasonable shapes for both fully visible and partially occluded objects in a realistic image.

 As seen in Tab.~\ref{data comparison}, with the introduction of the layer priors, our weakly supervised method outperforms the best-available methods by more than 9.63\% in $AP^{Mask}$ and more than 6.97\% in $AP^{Box}$ on the Intra-AFruit test set of intra-class occlusion scenes.
 Regarding the generalisation ability tested on the unseen Inter-AMix dataset, the mask performance of PLIn is also optimal; although PLIn is second in $AP^{Box}$ to the fully supervised approach of \cite{cai2018cascade}, PLIn is able to simultaneously perform layer order perception while being trained using only 10-point supervision.
 PLIN also outperforms other methods by a large margin on the real images test set, proving that our weakly supervised approach has greater potential for generalisation to real images, where the annotation is expensive.
+We also conducted experiments on the ACom dataset to verify the performance of our approach on a broader range of objects beyond fruits and vegetables (see Tab.~\ref{newexperiments}).